 So, a full embed code would look something like this:

-You or your developer could dynamically generate the content within this script based on your specific requirements and what you’re looking to passthrough as part of the order (if it’s not a fixed value).
+You or your developer could dynamically generate the content within this script based on your specific requirements and what you’re looking to pass through on your checkout page (if it’s not a fixed value).

 Related Articles